U.S. top court rebuffs Catholic agency over same-sex foster care

 Philadelphia says that as part of its foster care contract with Catholic Social Services, the agency must follow a city anti-discrimination law, which covers sexual orientation.

 Catholic Social Services, which is part of the Archdiocese of Philadelphia, filed suit in federal court arguing that the city had violated its religious and free speech rights under the U.S. Constitution.
-After lower courts denied an injunction, the agency asked the Supreme Court to intervene.

 Reporting by Andrew Chung in New York; Editing by Richard Chang and Peter Cooney